Mieczysław Moczar

-Mieczysław Moczar ([mjɛˈt͡ʂɨswaf ˈmɔt͡ʂar]; birth name Mikołaj Diomko, pseudonym Mietek, 23 December 1913 in – 1 November 1986) was a Polish communist politician who played a prominent role in the history of the Polish People's Republic.
-He is most known for his unorthodox, alternative socialist views attitude which influenced Polish United Workers' Party politics in the late 1960s.
+Mieczysław Moczar ([mjɛˈt͡ʂɨswaf ˈmɔt͡ʂar]; birth name Mikołaj Diomko, pseudonym Mietek, 23 December 1913 – 1 November 1986) was a Polish communist politician who played a prominent role in the history of the Polish People's Republic.
+He is most known for his unorthodox, alternative socialist views attitude, known as Endo-Communism, which influenced Polish United Workers' Party politics in the late 1960s.
 During this time, Moczar and his supporters challenged Władysław Gomułka's authority.

 Moczar was heavily involved in the March 1968 events in Poland against Polish Jews, in which he led the faction of hardliners inside the Communist Party.

 Biography

 Early life

 Moczar's father was Orthodox Belarusian and an activist of the Communist Party of Poland, and his mother was a Polish Catholic.
 Moczar was a member of the Communist Party before World War II.
 During the occupation, Moczar organized communist guerillas in the Lublin and Kielce regions.
 His active role in the Communist underground during the resistance allowed him to become known as "the leader of Poland's 'Partisans'" in the 1960s.
 Immediately following World War II, Moczar became the secret police chief in Łódź, but was dismissed from his position in 1952 on charges of "nationalist deviation."
 During this "period of widespread suspicion against the self-made Communist veterans of the Communist resistance," Moczar was briefly held in detention.
 When Władysław Gomułka returned to power as the First Secretary of the Polish United Workers' Party in 1956, Moczar started to work for the Interior Ministry.

 In the early 1960s, Moczar served as Vice Minister of the Interior.